ritwik123/Computer-Networks-project/README.md

 ># ***Author Details***
->>Ritwik Raj
+>>- Name: Ritwik Raj
 >>
->>Course : Computer Networks 5th Semester Project
+>>- Course : Computer Networks 5th Semester Project
 >>
->>Organisation : Manipal Institute Of Technology, Manipal
+>>- Organisation : Manipal Institute Of Technology, Manipal
 >>

->**How to run Client and Server file:**
+># **How to run Client and Server file:**
->>First compile the server.c file and run using this format : ./server portnumber(any range except 0-1023)
+>>- First compile the server.c file and run using this format : ./server portnumber(any range except 0-1023)
 >>
->>Then compile the client.c file and run using this format : ./client 127.0.0.1 portnumber(same as written on server side)
+>>- Then compile the client.c file and run using this format : ./client 127.0.0.1 portnumber(same as written on server side)
 >>

 >Commands to communicate with Servers: